cyberbotics/webots-doc/robotis-op2/foreword.md

 ## Foreword

-This document will explain to you how to program the Robotis OP2 robot using Webots.
+This document will explain to you how to program the ROBOTIS OP2 robot using Webots.
 Webots allows you to program both the virtual robot model and the real robot by remote compiling or by remote controlling the robot.